A book for tech insiders, policymakers and thinkers grappling with AI's transformative impact

 Many does not accept the reality of the situation.
 Suleyman points out that there is a tendency, particularly for elites, to ignore, downplay or reject narratives they see as as overly negative.
 It's a variant of optimism bias that is influencing the debate around the future.
 However we must not be overly optimistic, solutions cannot be taken for granted.
 A balanced outlook accepting the full complexity and ramifications of AI is essential.

-AI being omni-use, capable of autonomy, availability-effect asymmetric and hyper-evolving results in a world in exponential change The Omni-use technology of smartphones has changed the lives of the masses.
+The Omni-use technology of smartphones has changed the lives of the masses.
 Smartphones help us keep fit, play games, navigate cities, take pictures, follow the lives of our friends and even fall in love.
 The wave of IT partly followed industry expert Gordon Moore's Law, that observed the doubling of integrated circuit transistors every two years.
 Mustafa Suleyman observes a similar, yet more rapid, trend for AI.
 He points out that the capabilities of current Gen AI, is marked by the size of its Large Language Models (LLMs).
 This has evolved at a staggering ten-doubling every year.
 The fastest growing technology in history.

 Deciding to build increasingly stronger AI involves risk, deciding not to build AI also involves risk, The book's attitude towards AI is admitted by Suleyman to be contradictory.
 It's complexity stems from its potential to be used by both good and bad actors, for progress or catastrophic scenarios alike.
 Banning AI might appear as a safe risk-avoidance strategy.
 However, to meet our planet's grand challenges, the development of new technologies is critical, as societal stability rely in part on continual innovation.